UnionOfRAD/manual/en/common-tasks/console-applications.md

 # Console Applications

-Console applications in Lithium allow you to access your application infrastructure from the command line.
-The `Console` libraries Lithium features also allow you to perform oft-used features in a shell environment.
+Console applications in li3 allow you to access your application infrastructure from the command line.
+The `Console` libraries li3 features also allow you to perform oft-used features in a shell environment.